popgengui/easypopr/README.md

 EASYPOP runs a simulation according to the values in the file <file_name>.

-We also provide functions to read in abn existing configuration file,
+We also provide functions to read in an existing configuration file,

      read_parameters_from_file( <file_name> )

 which gives you a list of parameter names/values.
-You can then change parameter values, and write a new configuration file (and optionall run it based odn the parameter list with,
+You can then change parameter values, and write a new configuration file (and optionally run it based on the parameter list with,

-     write_parameters_to_file( <ls.parameters>,  s.file, b.run )
+     write_parameters_to_file( <ls.parameters>,  s.file, b.run=FALSE )

-These read and write calls are meant to allow you to write an R script, for example, that automatically writes configuration files runs corresponding simulation based on changing a particular parameter value a value to see the effect on Fst, Heterozygosity, etc.  Note also that you can simply open a configuration file in a text editor, change the parameter values , and (re)run it with the run_easypop call.
+These read and write calls are meant to allow you to write an R script, for example, that automatically writes configuration files and runs corresponding simulations based on changing a particular parameter value a value to see the effect on Fst, Heterozygosity, etc.  Note also that you can simply open a configuration file in a text editor, change the parameter values , and (re)run it with the run_easypop call.
 For details on manually revising a configuration file, see the notes in the text document "easypop.revised.usage.txt" available at the link given above.

 To view plotted replicate mean, per-generation values of quantities in EASYPOP's equ output files, you can call,